tekeinhor/logging-my-way/posts/2024-03-23_openid_connect/index.md

     ```
     - Replace `<accountId>`, `<userName>` and `<userName>` with your own values

-    <i class="fa-solid fa-circle-info" style="color:#008296"></i> using a wildcards (*) in the github repository allow requests from any branch.
+    <i class="fa-solid fa-circle-info" style="color:#008296"></i> using a wildcard (*) in the github repository allow requests from any branch.
 It is recommended to specify a branch.
     - Choose {{ aws.button("Next")}}
     - A page titled **Add permissions** is displayed, select the permissions you will need for your "Github Actions"
     - Choose {{ aws.button("Next")}}